wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 The Devant cloud data plane provides two default environments (i.e., development and production).
 However, if you are in a private data plane organization, you can customize and create multiple environments based on your requirements.

 Devant adopts a *build once, deploy many* strategy to manage integrations across multiple environments.
-An integration is automatically built per commit.
-Then it is promoted to subsequent environments.
+It automatically builds an integration for each commit, which is then promoted to subsequent environments.
 This allows testing changes in lower, non-production environments like development before promoting the build to production.

 Devant injects configurations and secrets that you maintain at the environment level into integrations at runtime.
 This ensures a strict separation of environment-specific configurations from source code.
-Although configurations can vary across environments, the code and the built container remain unchanged.
+Although configurations can vary across environments, the build artifacts remain unchanged.
 Configurations and secrets include:

 - Resource credentials to a database, cache, or other backing services.
 - Credentials to external cloud services such as Amazon S3 or external APIs.